Readers Question: List and briefly describe the positive and negative attributes of multinational corporations (MNCs).

 Criticisms of Multinational Corporations

 - Companies are often interested in profit at the expense of the consumer.
-Multinational companies often have monopoly power which enables them to make excess profit.
-For example, Shell made profits of £14bn last year
+Multinational companies often have monopoly power which enables them to make an excess profit.
+For example, Shell made profits of £14bn last year.

 - Their market dominance makes it difficult for local small firms to thrive.
 For example, it is argued that big supermarkets are squeezing the margins of local corner shops leading to less diversity.